Launching Leaky Weekly with Flare, Cybercrime Current Events Podcast

 There’s so much to keep up with in the world of cybercrime…especially for security practitioners.

-Leaky Weekly is a bi-weekly podcast hosted by security researcher Nick Ascoli as he dives into the most pressing stories on data leaks, cybercrime, and the dark web in the last week or so.
+Leaky Weekly is a cybercrime current events podcast hosted by security researcher Nick Ascoli as he dives into the most pressing stories on data leaks, cybercrime, and the dark web in the last week or so.

 Important disclaimer: When a company is possibly the victim of a breach, that may not necessarily be the case for various reasons, such as if threat actors may not actually have the information they claim to.
 Security practitioners should be supportive of organizations/security teams addressing breaches and never shame them.